BarbaraSalgado/workshop-switch/README.md

 ## pre-requisites

 * install git
 * install node.js - this project runs using node.js.
-You can find node here download node.js https://nodejs.org/en/ - Please make sure you're using node version 12.
+You can find node [here](https://nodejs.org/en/) - please make sure you're using node version 12.
 * we recommend using a node version manager, such as nvm
 * a terminal
 * an IDE

 ## setup